wetryingtodorock/getblock-docs/en/rpc-service/ksm/json-rpc/ksm_contracts_upload_code.md

 ---
-title: ksm:contracts_upload_code \[POST\] {disallowed}
+title: contracts_upload_code  {disallowed} - Kusama
-description: Upload new code without instantiating a contract from itNot available in newer versions of the contracts interfaces
+description: Example code for the contracts_upload_code  {disallowed} json-rpc method. Сomplete guide on how to use contracts_upload_code  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters